mathiasertl/django-ca/docs/source/quickstart/docker_compose.rst

 Add ``compose.yaml``
 ====================

-Docker-compose needs a configuration file, :download:`compose.yaml </_files/compose.yaml>`.
+Docker Compose needs a configuration file, :download:`compose.yaml </_files/compose.yaml>`.
 You can also download the file for other versions `from github
 <https://github.com/mathiasertl/django-ca/blob/master/compose.yaml>`_.